 Football – $5,104,077

-Gary Patterson is currently the head coach of football at Texas Christian University, where he has spent the entirety of his time as head coach, having held the position since 2000.
+Gary Patterson is currently the head coach of football for the Texas Christian University Horned Frogs, for whom he has spent the entirety of his time as head coach, having held the position since 2000.
 Patterson began his career as an assistant coach at Kansas State University in 1982.
 He went on to work at numerous other schools, including UC Davis, and Pittsburg State University, before taking his first head coaching position in 1992 with the Oregon Lightning Bolts in the Professional Spring Football League.

 (If you are thinking that you’ve never heard of the Lightning Bolts, or even the PSFL, that’s not surprising: the PSFL went under in 1992, just days before the scheduled season opener could be played).